Norman Lear, producer of TV's 'All in the Family' and influential liberal advocate, has died at 101

 Lear died Tuesday night in his sleep, surrounded by family at his home in Los Angeles, said Lara Bergthold, a spokesperson for his family.

-A liberal activist, Lear fashioned bold and controversial comedies that were embraced by viewers who had to watch the evening news to find out what was going on in the world.
+A liberal activist with an eye for mainstream entertainment, Lear fashioned bold and controversial comedies that were embraced by viewers who had to watch the evening news to find out what was going on in the world.
 His shows helped define prime time comedy in the 1970s, launched the careers of Rob Reiner and Valerie Bertinelli and made middle-aged superstars of Carroll O'Connor, Bea Arthur and Redd Foxx.

-''I loved Norman Lear with all my heart.
-He was my second father.
-Sending my love to Lyn and the whole Lear family,'' Reiner wrote on X, fomerly Twitter.
+Lear ''took television away from dopey wives and dumb fathers, from the pimps, hookers, hustlers, private eyes, junkies, cowboys and rustlers that constituted television chaos, and in their place he put the American people,'' the late Paddy Chayefsky, a leading writer of television's early ''golden age,'' once said.

 ''All in the Family'' was immersed in the headlines of the day, while also drawing upon Lear's childhood memories of his tempestuous father.
 Racism, feminism, and the Vietnam War were flashpoints as blue collar conservative Archie Bunker, played by O'Connor, clashed with liberal son-in-law Mike Stivic (Reiner).
 Jean Stapleton co-starred as Archie's befuddled but good-hearted wife, Edith, and Sally Struthers played the Bunkers' daughter, Gloria, who defended her husband in arguments with Archie.